 Our crops didn’t come from natural selection

 The next major problem is the simple fact that our crops were produced by artificial selection, not natural selection (i.e., they were made by the same process that made the Chihuahua, not the process that made the wolf).
 Because nature is a jerk that doesn’t care about humans, we had to step in and make the crops ourselves.
-We took the small barely edible products of nature, and over thousands of years of careful breading, we modified their genetic codes and transformed them into the large, delicious items that we consume today.
+We took the small, barely edible products of nature and, over thousands of years of careful breeding, we modified their genetic codes and transformed them into the large, delicious items that we consume today.
 Wild bananas, for example, are small and full of giant seeds.
 Similarly, wild corn (teosinte) does not produce the large cobs that we consume.
 Indeed, virtually none of the items on our produce shelves can be found in nature.

 Artificial selection can have unintended consequences